Aerodynamics is just a philosophy: an open critique

 Fig. 1 Surface oil flow visualization of a wing upper surface (AR=3, AoA=0 deg., Re=1E6).
-Fluid separation region (transition to turbulent BL; ignore the red rectangle) is clearly marked around the top of the wing.
+The fluid separation region (transition to turbulent BL; ignore the red rectangle) is clearly marked around the top of the wing.
 Source: "Variable Camber Compliant Wing-Wind Tunnel Testing", C.R.
 Marks et al. (2015).

 Fig. 2 Preliminary inflation test for a semi-flexible wing prototype (designer: C. Pimentel; National Polytechnic Institute, 2013).